Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

    *One to many one call signaling protocol*

-As you can see in the diagram, `SDP`:term: needs to be interchanged between client and server to establish the `WebRTC`:term: connection between the browser and Kurento.
+As you can see in the diagram, `SDP`:term: and :term:`ICE` candidates need to be interchanged between client and server to establish the `WebRTC`:term: connection between the Kurento client and server.
 Specifically, the SDP negotiation connects the WebRtcPeer in the browser with the WebRtcEndpoint in the server.

 The following sections describe in detail the server-side, the client-side, and how to run the demo.
 The complete source code of this demo can be found in